-This research was the first to evaluate a national youth forum in England.
-Aspects of the findings concur with some existing literature that relates to young people's participation, however, new insights are offered.
-The most notable are the key composite areas that support a successful youth forum: the young people themselves, their motivation and commitment, their familiarity with their local community and their community spirit, the knowledge experts, youth workers and funding.
+This research was the first to formally evaluate a national youth forum in England.
+Aspects of the findings concur with some existing literature that relates to youth participation; however, new insights are offered - most notably, the key composite areas that support a successful youth forum (the young people themselves, their motivation and commitment, their familiarity with their local community [as well as their community spirit], the knowledge experts, youth workers and funding).

-While the Care Quality Commission (2017) survey of 132 acute NHS trusts reported some positive findings in relation to the Pseudonyms have been used to protect the participants' identities.

-experiences of children and young people, areas for improvement were highlighted, for example, 36% of children aged eight to 11 years said that they did not always understand the information given to them by staff.

-The number of youth forums continues to grow and they undoubtedly play an important role in representing the views of children and young people as well as enhancing health service provision.
-The findings from this study may provide insight to others who are establishing or facilitating a youth forum in a health context.
+Whilst the Care Quality Commission (2017) survey, that was undertaken across 132 acute NHS Trusts, reported some very positive findings in relation to the experiences of children and young people, areas for improvement were highlighted (for example, 36% of children aged 8-11 years, said that they did not always understand the information given to them by staff) - the number of youth forums are continuing to grow and are undoubtedly able to play a key role in representing the views of children and young people as well as the enhancement of health service provision.
+The findings from this study may be able to provide insight to others who are establishing or facilitating a youth forum within a health context.